 In this guide, all the practice sessions have been broken down in very simple terms, each with a soccer theme and a character quality that relates to life.
 Soccer skills and life skills are linked together so that it is natural for you to teach and talk about both at once.
 On the soccer side, our practices follow a very easy progression of: warm-up, teaching a skill, playing a small game with that skill.
-At the end of the practice portion, teams will have the opportunity to play a scrimmage against other 3-4 teams!
+At the end of each practice, teams will have the opportunity to play a scrimmage against other U-6 teams!